 If you're interested in a leadership position, you might continue on to a graduate program in aviation technology, aviation safety or business administration with a concentration in aviation.
 You could manage manufacturing operations, repair stations, flight schedules or even airports.

 According to the U.S. Bureau of Labor Statistics (BLS), the mean annual wage for aircraft mechanics and service technicians was $57,610 in May 2013 (www.bls.gov).
 The BLS estimated that most mechanics earned between $36,950 and $79,560 that year.
 Avionics technicians, who maintain electronic navigation and communication systems, earned an average annual salary of $56,940, while air traffic controllers made $118,650.

 What Are My Job Prospects?

 Overall, aviation technology is growing gradually as an industry.
-The BLS projected that the number of jobs available for aircraft mechanics and service technicians would increase seven percent from 2008-2018.
-The BLS stated that the number of air traffic controllers was expected to grow by 13% during the same time frame.
+The BLS projected that the number of jobs available for aircraft mechanics and service technicians would increase two percent from 2012-2022.
+The BLS stated that the number of air traffic controllers was expected to grow by one percent during the same time frame.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: